 Step 4: Processing

-Step 5: Confirmation with DMV and Cancelling Insurance
+Step 5: Confirmation with DMV and Canceling Insurance

 What Kinds of Cars Do "We Buy Junk Cars" Companies Buy?